V. V. Lakshminarayana: Career

 As a Joint Director of CBI, he carried out Investigations of Obulapuram Mining Corporation (OMC) case and Y S Jagan Mohan Reddy's Disproportionate Assets case among other 27 high-profile cases.

-He is known for his impact speeches and has interacted with more than 30 lakh youth so far.
-He was an active member of Lead India Foundation which was started with the blessings of Dr. APJ Abdul Kalam.
+He is known for his impact speeches and has interacted with more than 40 lakh youth so far.
+He is an active member of Lead India Foundation which was started with the blessings of Dr. APJ Abdul Kalam.
 Sri.
 V.V.
-Lakshmi Narayana donated blood 58 times.
+Lakshmi Narayana donated blood 61 times so far.

 Sri.
 V.V.
 Lakshmi Narayana has announced that he would adopt villages that voluntarily prohibit alcohol.
 Following on these lines, he has adopted three villages, Chinnamandadi of Mahabubnagar District, Sahalalaputtuga of Srikakulam District and Seetharamapuram of Vizianagaram District.

 He took voluntary retirement in 2018 and extensively toured all the 13 Districts of Andhra Pradesh understanding prominent issues especially those of farmers, youth and women.

 Political career

 After his tour to all the Districts, he has announced that issues of farmers, youth, women would be his areas of focus, and that zero budget politics would be his primary agenda.
 Lakshminarayana later met with Jana Sena party president Pawan Kalyan and joined Jana Sena Party.
 He has contested for Visakhapatnam (Lok Sabha constituency) in the Indian General Elections – 2019.
 He finished the race by standing in third place.
 He secured 2,88, 754 votes.
 He resigned to Janasena party on 30 January 2020 due to some internal reasons such as the party supremo re-entry to films.

+He started Jai Bharat National party on Friday 22 December 2023 to bring change in politics.
+He has filed his nomination from the Visakhapatnam North Assembly constituency for the 2024 Andhra Pradesh Legislative Assembly election.